 - Bad Behavior

 Users have reported that when using the Subscribe2 plugin, Jetpack Comments can disappear from the Settings page.
-To fix this issue, you need to go to your Subscribe2 > Settings page, click on the “Registered Users” tab at the top, and scroll down to the bottom where you will see “Display checkbox to allow subscriptions from the comment form:” – make sure to set that option to “No” and your Jetpack Comments module will come back.
+To fix this issue, you need to go to your Subscribe2 > Settings page, click on the “Registered Users” tab at the top, and scroll down to the bottom where you will see “Display checkbox to allow subscriptions from the comment form:” – make sure to set that option to “No” and your Jetpack Comments feature will come back.
 Example: